I am obliged to report that which is reported, but not to believe it.

 —Herodotus, The History, VII, 152

-Note: Claims that hybrids can be produced from this highly disparate cross require confirmation.
+Note: Any claim that hybrids can be produced from this highly disparate cross would require confirmation.

 The following transcript is of an odd story that appeared on page 2, column 3, of the April 12, 1873 issue of the Clarksville Weekly Chronicle, a newspaper published in Clarksville, Tennessee: (Access source): “A strange monstrosity was born on

 the farm of Wm.
 E. Davis, in Mercer county [Tennessee], a week or two ago.
 It was the offspring of a cotswold ewe and was more like a turtle than anything else.
 In shape it was nearly round and flat, with a crust on the back.
 The only wool it had was a small tuft on the back of a small curiously shaped head.
 The feet set out at the sides like those of a turtle.
 Mr. Davis can only account for the monstrosity from the fact that the ewe must have been frightened when with lamb by a turtle in the branch which flows through the pasture.